acaos/python-pep505/README.md

 This package polyfills [PEP505](https://www.python.org/dev/peps/pep-0505/)'s None-aware operators to Python 3.8 through 3.10.

+Later versions of Python are expected to be supported, but the grammar will first need to be updated before doing so.

 ## Usage

 Using this package is as simple as placing the following at the top of